Gemstones

 Ruby is the red variety of the mineral corundum, one of the most valuable and historically significant gemstones in the world.
 All other colours of gem-quality corundum are classified as sapphires.

 The value of a ruby is primarily determined by its colour, followed by clarity, cut, and carat weight.
+The most prized shade is often called “pigeon blood red”.
+Hardness 9 on the Mohs scale, making ruby one of the hardest gemstones after diamond.

 Rubies often contain “silk” (slender needles of rutile).
 When these needles are dense and intersect, they can create a six-rayed star effect known as asterism, resulting in a “star ruby”.